-Herbs can be a great addition to aprogram.
-Certain herbs will decrease withdrawal symptoms, ease stress and anxiety, reduce cravings, or help detoxify the lungs and body.
+Did you know you can use a wide variety of herbs to quit smoking?
+Different herbs will assist you to quit in different ways; certain herbs will decrease withdrawal symptoms, others will ease stress and anxiety, reduce cravings, or help detoxify the lungs and body.

 Unless otherwise stated, the herbs listed below can be taken as a tea or in tincture or capsule form.
 Some herbs, if noted, can even be smoked.

 Some herbs can taste unpleasant.
 If the taste is preventing you from taking a herb regularly, then try mixing it in with another herbal tea that you do enjoy drinking.

 Certain herbs, such as lobelia, require a lower dose, whereas other herbs can be taken at a higher dose.
 In general, most herbs are not taken more than 3x per day, and each dose can be one cup of tea or 10-30 drops of tincture.
 If you are taking capsules, follow the directions on the bottle as potency will vary according to the manufacturer.